For already bound(skinned) meshes the Skinning Panel changes as shown in the image.

 This means that the Rebind Button should never turn red again.

 Note: By default the Auto rebind button is enabled.
 You may want to disable it only if you are working with very high polygon meshes.
-In that case a rebind can take a lot of time.
+However, in that case a rebind can take a lot of time.
 You may not want to rebind often in that case.

-- Keep Pose: Bake the current visual pose into the mesh (make the pose static)
+- Apply Pose: Bake the current visual pose into the mesh (make the pose static)

 Note: If you see a number surrounded by parentheses inside the Unbind button, this is the number of mesh objects which will be unbound.
 If no number is displayed then only the active Object is unbound.